BDeadfield/Sparta-Cybersec-Training/Revision Notes/Week 5/Password Project Notes.md

 **Q:** Should the program check for multiple date formats when checking for birth dates in a password?

 **A:** Any format can be checked.

+## Powerpoint Notes

+**Trello**
+- Trello was used for progression tracking
+  - Assisted with team coordination / management
+- Epic Stories and User stories
+- Peer review

+**Coding Approach**
+- Modular approach (different files) for each function
+  - Allowing for easier coordination, reusability and debugging
+- Developed testing utilites using unit testing prior to finshing development on functions

+**Test Driven Development**
+- Screenshot of one of our unit tests for comparing password against policy
+  - Imports unit test and policy function
+  - File is ran, data is input to the policy function and processed
+  - Output from function is compared against expected
+- Validates unit of software perfoms as intended